yairm210/Unciv/Mods.md

 For an example, you can refer to [the example mod](https://github.com/yairm210/Unciv-mod-example) - just download the Example-Aliens-Mod and put it in a `/mods` folder next to the jar, run Unciv, start a new game, and you'll be able to enable the mod, which will allow to you pick Aliens as a playable civilization!

 If you want to add a new civilization as a mod, you should check out [the Civ making instructions](https://github.com/yairm210/Unciv/wiki/Making-a-new-Civilization) to see what's required, or see the example Aliens mod =)

+## Getting your mod out there

+There are 2 main venues for disseminating mods.

+One is our Discord server, which has a dedicated channel.

+The Brand New way of doing it is by putting your mod in a Github repository, and then users can download your mod directly to their phone!

+The Images and jsons folders need to be in the root directory of the repo - see [here](https://github.com/yairm210/Unciv-IV-mod) for example.

+In the game itself, you'll need to enable "Experimental mod manager" in the options.

+In the min menu, a "Mods" category will appear, and by clicking "Download mod" and entering your github page, the game will automatically download and extract your mod!

+## Other

 There is now a [list of mods](https://docs.google.com/spreadsheets/d/1043Ng9ukrL3y8MUXBVl7-C9JsQGnBi5R5mkmS2l7FFg/edit#gid=0)!